softwareguru/airflowsummit-website/content/tickets.md

 You can take advantage of the different discounts available.
 We will approve the discount based on the information you provide in the registration:

-**Individual:** If you are paying for your ticket (not your company), take advantage of the ticket Individual that includes a 22% discount.
+**Individual:** If you are paying for your ticket (not your company), take advantage of the ticket Individual that includes a 20% discount.

 **Group:** If you are buying 5 or more tickets, select the ticket called Group.
-This ticket provides a 22% discount, and it will allow you to buy tickets for 5 or more participants.
+This ticket provides a 25% discount, and it will allow you to buy tickets for 5 or more participants.

-We also have special discounts for students or academy members, and for participants identified as women or non-binary:
+We also have special 20% discount for students or academy members, and for participants identified as women or non-binary:

-**Student or Academy member:** When registering apply the code 22DISC_SCHOLARSHIP
+**Student or Academy** member: When registering apply the code DISC_STUDENT

-Participant identified as **women or non-binary:** When registering apply the code 22DISC_WOMENNB
+Participant identified as **women or non-binary:** When registering apply the code DISC_WOMENNB

 <br>